jhonnymoreira/jugoncalves.github.io/_posts/2014-12-16-why-i-dont-use-coffeescript.md

 OMG, the second `console.log` says `x`'s value is 2.
 OMG!!
 Yes, all of the sudden, our beloved variable `x` is now a global variable everywhere and every time **any** function would use `x` it will be using the same `x`.

-After all, you can still argue it's ok do avoid this scope problem and you can actually.
+After all, you can still argue it's ok to avoid this scope problem and you can actually.
 But, are you using CoffeeScript to make your life easier, don't you?

 CoffeeScript as promised
 ---